limziwen/SelfDrivingCarProjects/README.md

 This detects lane lines from an image or video using cv2.

 2. Binary Classifier
-Uses feedforward, backward propagation to create a line to classify between binary data
+A deep neural network to classify points on a graph.

 3. Classifier